advanced-cropper/vue-advanced-cropper/README.md

 ---

-:fire: **HEADS UP!** You're currently looking at the branch for Vue 2.
-If you're looking for the branch for Vue 3, [please check out `vue-next` branch](https://github.com/Norserium/vue-advanced-cropper/tree/vue-next).
+:fire: **HEADS UP!** You're currently looking at the branch for Vue 3.
+If you're looking for the branch for Vue 2, [please check out `master` branch](https://github.com/Norserium/vue-advanced-cropper).

 ---